-The calculated equilibrium volume fraction of CEMENTITE at 722 °C (0.02786), using FEDEMO, matches that (0.02787) of a Fe-0.2C-0.004S-0.0004O-0.001N-0.001Al (wt.%) multicomponent commercial alloy, calculated using the latest version of the TCS Steel and Fe-alloys Database

-(TCFE), an alloy that was studied by Hellman and Hillert [1975Hel].
-The adjusted interfacial energy assures the precipitation kinetics of CEMENTITE phase in Fe-C system matches that of experimental data [1975Hel] of the commercial counterpart (and shown in Figure 42).
+The calculated equilibrium volume fraction of CEMENTITE at 722 °C (0.02786), using FEDEMO, matches that (0.02787) of a Fe-0.2C-0.004S-0.0004O-0.001N-0.001Al (wt.%) multicomponent commercial alloy, calculated using the latest version of the TCS Steel and Fe-alloys Database (TCFE), an alloy that was studied by Hellman and Hillert [1975Hel].
+The mobility adjustment assures the precipitation kinetics of CEMENTITE phase in Fe-C system matches that of experimental data [1975Hel] of the commercial counterpart (and shown in Figure 53)

-Figure 42: Result comparing the cementite mean radius to experimental data from [1975Hel].
+Figure 53: The evolution of the mean radius of cementite comparing the experimental data from [1975Hel] with the Precipitation Calculator results.